msolorio/project-ideas/readme.md

-## Ideas
-a list of ideas for projects to build out in javascript

 *Each of these examples could be done*
 - just front end (get pracrice specifically on front end)
 - front end and back end (practice communicating between the two)